WORLD MALARIA DAY, 25th April 2019

-The world marks World Malaria Day this year with the theme, “Ready to Beat Malaria”, a reminder of the common goal shared by the global community of fighting and eradicating Malaria.
+The world marks World Malaria Day this year with the theme, “Zero malaria starts with me”, a reminder of the common goal shared by the global community of fighting and eradicating Malaria.

 At risk populations